cielavenir/python-isal-py2/README.rst

 python-isal-py2: isal.isal_zlib/igzip_lib backported to Python2.
 Note that isal.igzip is not backported because gzip._GzipReader is missing.

-Note that pathlib2 and repoze.lru are required for Python2.
+Note that pathlib2 and functools32 are required for Python2.

 .. image:: https://img.shields.io/pypi/v/isal.svg
   :target: https://pypi.org/project/isal/